DigitalState/Platform-Transport-Bundle/README.md

 # Platform-Transport-Bundle

-The Transport bundle provides the foundation and common API for sending messages programmatically.
-It introduces two new entities to the system: Transport and Profile.
+The Transport bundle provides the developers the foundation and common API for sending messages programmatically.
+It introduces two new entities to the system: [Transport](Entity/Transport.php) and [Profile](Entity/Profile.php).

 ## Table of Contents